tamylaa/clodo-framework/CONTRIBUTING.md

 - Project README
 - Special thanks for significant contributions

-Thank you for helping make the Lego Framework better! 🚀
+Thank you for helping make the Clodo Framework better! 🚀